pjgrandinetti/RMNpy/README.md

 ## Overview

 RMNpy is a Cython-based Python package that wraps the RMNLib C library, allowing Python developers to work with scientific datasets using the Core Scientific Dataset Model (CSDM) format.
-The package provides clean, Pythonic interfaces to RMNLib's Dataset and Datum functionality while maintaining the performance of the underlying C implementation.
+The package provides clean, Pythonic interfaces to RMNLib's Dataset functionality while maintaining the performance of the underlying C implementation.

 ## Features